Connect with us

 • Mortgage Broker/Lender

 These property experts don’t usually work alone either.
 They are part of agencies or practices that employ administrators, tech staff, and bookkeeping or accounts personnel.
-Property markets everywhere account for a high percentage of workers, mainly when you include construction, engineering, design, etc.
+Property markets everywhere account for many workers, mainly when you include construction, engineering, design, etc.

 A mix of digital and offline processes

-In most countries, when you buy or sell a home, you will experience a mix of online and offline communication—for example, viewing your house for sale on Internet sites or watching video home tours if you’re looking to purchase a property.
+In most countries, you will experience online and offline communication when you buy or sell a home.
+For example, you may view your house for sale on Internet sites or watch video home tours to purchase a property.
 Plus, much of the communication with your team of experts is digital, using email and mobile messages.

-However, when negotiating the sales price and signing the sales and purchase agreement, you’ll most likely need to switch from online to in-person and paper form.
-You will either meet with your real estate agent or take live phone calls to discuss tactics to get a satisfactory agreement.
+However, when negotiating the sales price and signing the sales and purchase agreement, you’ll most likely need to switch from online to in-person and paper forms.
+You will meet with your real estate agent or take live phone calls to discuss tactics for reaching a satisfactory agreement.

-The sales and purchase agreement will be signed in person, or if you’re not in the exact location, you’ll sign, scan the contract and email it to the real estate agent.
-Electronic signatures are now considered legal, so that’s a move to digitalization.
+The sales and purchase agreement will be signed in person, or if you cannot be in the exact location, you can sign, scan the contract, and email it to the real estate agent.
+Electronic signatures are now considered legal, so this is a move toward digitalization.

-For your mortgage contract and the actual property transfer document, you’ll experience much the same mix of digital and offline formats and processes.
-All of this activity takes time and resources, which are costly.
-However, handling real estate transactions online is not only reducing the processing time.
-It’s also reducing the cost while providing better security.
+Your mortgage contract and property transfer document will follow the same digital and offline formats and processes.
+This activity requires time and resources, which are costly.
+However, handling real estate transactions online reduces processing time and costs while providing better security.

 We’ve come a long way from keeping deeds in a drawer